Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

 ## Setup

-In order to perform mutation testing in JTimeSched using the PIT library it was necessary to adapt our test suite, in particular to:
+In order to perform mutation testing in JTimeSched using the PIT library, it was necessary to adapt our test suite, in particular to:

 - update the source code to make sure that all the tests developed in previous assignments successfully passed;
-- exclude tests that exercise the main function of the project, because, even though they run successfully in previous assignments, they are not supported by the PIT library - probably because they require the application to be launched.
+- exclude tests that exercise the project's main function because, even though they run successfully in previous assignments, they are not supported by the PIT library - probably because they require the application to be launched.

-With this in mind, we started by updating the source code of some of the functions that failed under certain conditions.
+With this in mind, we started by updating the source code of some functions that failed under certain conditions.
 Namely:

 - `addXmlElement`: this function did not handle null and empty strings in the `element` attribute correctly, which was leading the `unnamedElementTest` and `nullElementTest` to fail.
-In order for this tests to pass, we added a condition to `adXmlElement` that verifies these scenarios and throws a `SAXException` if they occur;
+In order for these tests to pass, we added a condition to `adXmlElement` that verifies these scenarios and throws a `SAXException` if they occur;
-- `parseSeconds`: this method led the `parseSecondsInvalidTest` to fail because it did not throw a `ParseException` when a null string was passed as parameter.
+- `parseSeconds`: this method led the `parseSecondsInvalidTest` to fail because it did not throw a `ParseException` when a null string was passed as a parameter.
 We added an if statement that verifies this scenario and throws the appropriate exception when it occurs;
 - `formatSeconds`: the `formatSecondsBoundary` and `formatSecondsPartitionTest` were failing when the parameter was a negative number because the `formatSeconds` method did not handle negative numbers correctly.
 Therefore, we added a condition that checks if the parameter is lower than 0 and returns "0:00:00" if that is the case;
-- `isCellEditable`: tests `testPartitionE7` and `testPartitionE9` were failing because the function `isCellEditable` did not handle case where the project row parameter was out of bounds.
-To fix this, we now verify if the row is smaller than 0 or higher or equal to the number of project in the table and return `false` if that is the case.
+- `isCellEditable`: tests `testPartitionE7` and `testPartitionE9` were failing because the function `isCellEditable` did not handle the case where the project row parameter was out of bounds.
+To fix this, we now verify if the row is smaller than 0 or higher or equal to the number of projects in the table and return `false` if that is the case.

 Having all previous tests successfully passing, we then set up the `pitest` configuration.
 First, we excluded the `JTimeSchedAppTest` from the test classes, so that the `testConfFolder` test is not executed.
-We also decided to exclude the class `JTimeSchedApp` from mutation because, apart from the main function (which launches the App and thus is not testable with PIT library), the lack of dependency injection i.e. most of the variables are created inside the function instead of being provided in the parameters; and the usage of private methods and the calls to static functions make it extremely hard to test with unit tests.
+We also decided to exclude the class `JTimeSchedApp` from mutation because, apart from the main function (which launches the App and thus is not testable with PIT library), the lack of dependency injection i.e. most of the variables are created inside the function instead of being provided in the parameters; the usage of private methods and the calls to static functions make it extremely hard to test with unit tests.
 Moreover, we excluded the classes of the `gui` package from mutation as well.
-The `excludedClasses`and `excludedTestClasses` of the excerpt of the pom.xml file reflect these decisions.
+The `excludedClasses`and `excludedTestClasses` shown on the excerpt of the pom.xml file reflect these decisions.

 ```xml
 <plugin>